fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 You can also add tags directly on Github.

+Upon a tag push, even a special CI pipeline will be triggered, which will build the package and upload the wheel in your repository's `releases` section.
+When you are ready to publish your package on PyPI, you can do so by creating a new PyPI project and removing the line `if: false` from the `Publish to PyPI` step in `build_and_test.yml`

 ## Building the package

 In order to build the package, use `hatch`.
 You can build the package by running the following command: